 It was a daunting challenge, and at the last minute it emerged that DDB

-losing their headline as the world's largest agency and went on to buy
+avoid losing their headline as the world’s largest agency and went on to

-of us could have imagined.'
-And he acknowledges the DDB-Needham marriage
+any of us could have imagined.’
+And he acknowledges the DDB-Needham

-seemed a misfit, albeit that both wanted international expansion.
+marriage seemed a misfit, albeit that both wanted international

-DDB was a streetsmart, savvy New York agency built on the teachings of the
+DDB was a street-smart, savvy New York agency built on the teachings of

-legendary copywriter, Bernbach.
-At the height of his powers in the 60s, he
+the legendary copywriter, Bernbach.
+At the height of his powers in the

-had inspired a generation of advertising people to join the business.
+60s, he had inspired a generation of advertising people to join the

-'Think small' for the Volkswagen Beetle and 'When you're only No. 2, you
+business. ’Think small’ for the Volkswagen Beetle and ’When you’re only

-try harder: Or else' for Avis were prime examples of Bernbach's work,
+No. 2, you try harder: Or else’ for Avis were prime examples of

-which contrasted sharply with tire Chicago-based Needham's more homey
+Bernbach’s work, which contrasted sharply with the Chicago-based

-to resolve vicious turf wars in key markets.
-Nonetheless it was upon the
+had to resolve vicious turf wars in key markets.
+Nonetheless it was upon

-foundation of mutual high creative standards that DDB Needham began to
+the foundation of mutual high creative standards that DDB Needham began

 died, does a creative positioning have any currency?